-- · Estimated delivery time is 1-2 business days - · A non-refundable charge of up to \$40.00 will be deducted, in addition to any withdrawal fees, for each transaction. - For example, if I elected to make a full withdrawal with a portion payable to me and the remainder rolled over to an eligible plan, and I have Non-Roth and Roth money sources, there will be 4 different transactions and I may be charged up to a total of \$160.00 for the Wire transfer delivery fees. - · Not available for Periodic Installment Payments - · Additional fees may apply at the receiving financial institution. - I MUST verify the wire transfer information provided with the financial institution receiving these funds.
+- · Estimated delivery time is 1-2 business days - A non-refundable charge of up to \$40.00 will be deducted, in addition to any withdrawal fees, for each transaction. - For example, if I elected to make a full withdrawal payable to me, and I have both Non-Roth and Roth money sources, there will be 2 different transactions and I may be charged up to a total of \$80.00 for the Wire transfer delivery fees. - · Not available for Periodic Installment Payments - · Additional fees may apply at the receiving financial institution. - I MUST verify the wire transfer information provided with the financial institution receiving these funds.
 Service Provider is not responsible for inaccurate wire transfer instructions. - I also MUST attach a letter on financial institution letterhead signed by a representative of the receiving institution.
 The letter must include the following wire transfer information: Bank Name, complete Bank Mailing Address, including City, State and Zip Code, Account Name, Account Number, ABA Routing Number and 'For Further Credit to' Name and Account Number.